JDRomano2/strix/README.md

 Strix is open-source, and you are free to modify and reuse it.
 Check out [LICENSE](./LICENSE) for more details.

 Once we get an initial release out we will start to accept contributions via GitHub pull requests - stay tuned for more info as we go through the development process!

+## Licensing info

+Strix is released as open-source softwware under the MIT license.
+Please see [LICENSE](./LICENSE) for further details.

+Code from several other open-source projects are included in this repository.
+They are reproduced in their entirety, with their own license details left intact.
+These include [pugixml](http://pugixml.org/) (for XML parsing) and [CPM.cmake](https://github.com/TheLartians/CPM.cmake) (for loading some dependencies).
+Any derivations of Strix should not modify these files unless their license details permit doing otherwise.

 ## Contact us